davidlinse/git-contributors.js/README.md

 A [_Node.js_][nodejs] module providing contribution stats for your git repository.

-This module utilize `$ git log --pretty=%an` to calculate and add the amount of percental contribution of each committer to the output.
+This module utilize `$ git log --pretty="%an %ae" --no-merges --shortstat` to calculate the commits, insertions and deletions of each committer.

+This a library to get a list of the commits, insertions and deletions of each committer.

+The [get-contributors](https://github.com/snowyu/get-contributors.js) can output the JSON list of contributors or a list base on a user defined template, many options to customize.

 _Note:_<br/>
 Please be aware that the current checked out branch is inspected.